On the

 many of those who call themselves Christian actually

-Christian actually pray with their whole heart
+pray constantly with their whole heart and their

-and their whole soul?
+whole soul?
 More often than not, prayer becomes a form of

-demands it as an act of marital
+act of marital

 service.